jbush001/NyuziProcessor/rtl/README.md

 A file `trace.vcd` in "[value change dump](http://en.wikipedia.org/wiki/Value_change_dump)" format will be written into the current working directory.

-The top level testbench exposes the following virtual devices:
+The top level simulator testbench exposes the following virtual devices:

 | address | r/w | description
 |----|----|----